 The concept for the Mount Horeb Community Education Center, or MHCEC, initially came about by way of parent responses to decisions that were being made around how to implement school for Mount Horeb Area School District (MHASD) students.
 The COVID-19 pandemic was significantly impacting the course of the 2020-2021 school year.
 Parents were expressing concern about being able to adequately support their students in the virtual learning environment.
 Working parents were worried about what they were going to do about leaving their children to go to work.
 Yet others lamented the loss of the social and physical benefits that their children would be lacking without in person school.

-A local resident with some experience with community centers and youth programming had an idea.
-The idea was discussed between four local citizens to begin with – an MHASD administrator, a business owner, an MHASD school teacher and the resident.
-A plan was formed to pursue the idea of supporting working families of student youth during the upcoming school year.
+A local resident had an idea and a few local citizens – an MHASD administrator, a business owner, an MHASD school teacher and the resident made a plan to pursue the idea of supporting working families of student youth during the upcoming school year.
 Together they developed the Family Survey for Student Out of School Time to formally collect an assessment of needs and start planning a response.

 The Family Survey sent out in early July 2020.
 Approximately 450 families completed the survey, representing just under 800 students.
 Five areas of need were identified after analyzing the survey results:

 - Virtual Learning Support